George Pell: Criticism of ABC's Pell coverage

 Following Pell's acquittal, prior media coverage of his case came under intense scrutiny.
 Australia's national broadcaster, the Australian Broadcasting Corporation (ABC), was accused of sustained bias against Pell both before and during the trial and appeals.
 Pell said the ABC had betrayed the national interest in overwhelmingly presenting a single view of the case, and that he was a target because of his socially conservative views.

 The ABC dismissed criticisms of its coverage and defended its pursuit of Pell as having been without fear or favour.
 After criticism that its documentary series Revelation (which presented Pell as guilty) had been timed to coincide with the High Court decision, the ABC denied rushing the program, but temporarily removed it from its digital platform to allow the producers to include reference to Pell's acquittal and subsequent release from Barwon Prison.
 The series was restored to ABC's digital platform and went on to win the Walkley Documentary Award.
 The ABC noted that Revelation had actually been pushed back several days due to Prime Minister Scott Morrison making a televised address to the nation regarding the COVID-19 outbreak.

 Criticism of Victorian criminal justice system

 Criticism of the conduct of Victoria Police, the DPP and the Court of Appeal judges resulted from the High Court verdict.
 Right-wing commentator Keith Windschuttle published a book, The Persecution of George Pell, arguing that Pell had faced a concerted campaign by Victorian police, judiciary and victims' advocates to convict him on flimsy evidence.

+Criticism of the High Court's verdict

+In response to support for the acquittal, legal scholar Jeremy Patrick wrote that it is for juries to decide if they accept evidence in whole or part, not judges.
+He pointed out that the acquittal did not happen because the High Court "heard stunning new exonerating evidence, had found an error in law by the trial judge on a crucial point, realised there was jury misconduct, or anything of that sort.
+Instead, it heard the exact same evidence and the exact same arguments that were made at trial, and simply reached a different conclusion than the jury on contested matters of fact and credibility."
+However, its conclusion was flawed by "[an] unquestioning belief in the defendant’s witnesses, an illogical ‘probabilistic’ analysis of a discrete, unreplicable historical event, and an eager willingness to substitute their own opinion for the jury’s verdict because it reached the ‘wrong’ outcome."